To the extent possible under law, Food Systems Solutions Accelerator has waived all copyright and related or neighboring rights to this content.

 The story of KHABCoFED is a great example of how agrobiodiversity can be used as a tool to regain food sovereignty, improve local diets and create new business opportunities that benefit farmers and the environment.

 The FACT Agrobiodiversity Accelerator will launch a pilot test of the Traceability Tool on the millets supply chain from Kolli Hills to Gurugram.
 The pilot will improve transparency in each step of the chain and show the impact of incorporating and accessing more agrobiodiversity.
-Consumers at Google Canteen will be able to see the full story of their food and the people involved in its production, with a focus on how important were their choices for agrobiodiversity.
+Consumers at the Canteen will be able to see the full story of their food and the people involved in its production, with a focus on how important were their choices for agrobiodiversity.
 Then, both the consumers and the company will be able to decide to reward this effort with an extra and, activating a benefit sharing mechanism, they will support Kolli Hills millet farmers in continuing their precious work.

 Farming small millets requires much less agricultural inputs—like fertilizers and pesticides— compared to wheat and rice, while their fibrous root network helps maintain soil integrity.
 The byproduct of their processing (stems, husks, straws), when used as organic matter in traditional agriculture practices, are slow in composting and preserve soil health for a longer time by helping in maintaining soil structure and retaining water.

 Even after the Green Revolution wiped them out, farmers kept on cultivating millets in marginal lands, where everything else would struggle to grow.
 They were a sort of insurance policy, in case major crops would fail or market fluctuations would not allow farmers to access them.
 All small millets are characterized by higher tolerance to environmental stresses (such as drought, salinity, light and heat) than major cereals and they are considered to be one of the most interesting climate-smart crops to ensure food security in the future.